northstowekarate/northstowekarate.github.io/training/index.md

 #### Membership Fees

-All students who train on a regular basis will need to be members of the Japan Karate Association[(https://jka.or.jp).
+All students who train on a regular basis will need to be members of the [Japan Karate Association](https://jka.or.jp).
 Membership is £35 / year, includes a license book and allows you to grade.

 #### Grading Fees